Connectivity of joins, cohomological quantifier elimination, and an algebraic Toda's theorem: Cohomological connectivity properties of the join

 \subsubsection{A generalization of the cohomological connectivity result}

-In this section, we proves analogs of the results of the previous setting where a `higher' cohomological connectivity of the $X$ is assumed.
-We fix an algebraically closed base field $k$ as before.\\
+In this section, we prove analogs of the results of the previous setting where a `higher' cohomological connectivity of the $X$ is assumed.
+We fix a separably closed base field $k$ as before.
+Moreover, we only consider etale cohomology with $\bbQ_\ell$-coefficients. \\

 In this setting, we have the following analog of the Theorem~\ref{thm:connjoin}.

 \begin{theorem} Let $X \subset \bbP^{n}$ be a cohomologically $d$-connected closed subscheme.
 Then $\rJ^{[p]}(X) \subset \bbP^{(p+1)(n+1)-1}$ is cohomologically $((p+1)d + p)$-connected.
 In particular, the restriction homomorphism